Where to find the iTunes library files

 Windows Vista, Windows 7, and Windows 8

-Note: Windows Explorer may display the Music folder for the current user account as My Music.
-This is a cosmetic change by Windows and does not affect the actual location of the iTunes library files.
+Windows Explorer might display the Music folder for the current user account as My Music.
+This is a cosmetic change by Windows and doesn't affect the actual location of the iTunes library files.

 About the iTunes Library.itl file

-Tip: New versions of iTunes sometimes include enhancements to the iTunes library.
-When you open the new version of iTunes, iTunes upgrades your existing library to the new format and places a copy of the old library in the Previous Libraries folder.
-If everything goes fine during your upgrade to the latest version of iTunes, you can delete the older iTunes Library files.
+New versions of iTunes sometimes include enhancements to the iTunes library.
+When you open the new version of iTunes, iTunes updates your existing library to the new format and places a copy of the old library in the Previous Libraries folder.
+After iTunes updates successfully to the latest version, you can delete the older iTunes Library files.

 About the iTunes Library.xml file